jackwillis/lyco/README.md

 bundle exec rspec
 ```

+## Browser support

+Lyco works on all current web browsers.
+Viewing the activity logs requires Javascript.

 ## Goals

-* Change user activity logging
+* Re-do activity logging
-  * Store user logs in a database
+  * Store activity logs in a database
-  * Use AJAX polling to update user log view
+  * Use AJAX polling to update activity log view
   * Get rid of dependency on sinatra-websocket
-* Change block behavior
+* Change unsubscribe behavior
   * Don't forward `STOP` messages
-  * Store blocked users in a database
+  * Store list of unsubscribed users in a database
-  * Don't try to send messages to blocked users
+  * Don't try to send messages to unsubscribed users (wastes money)
 * Get rid of dependency on jQuery
 * Write full RSpec coverage and tests for JS
 * Improve authentication